 We believe that a diverse and inclusive community is critical to the success of our educational and research missions.
-A diverse department is necessary for making our educational programs accessible by a wide range of students, bringing multiple perspectives to our research program, and creating a supportive and welcoming culture that is critical to student success.
-Awareness of the need for diversity and inclusion is especially critical in Computer Science, a discipline with a long track record of underrepresentation of by women and minorities.
+A diverse department is necessary for making our educational programs accessible to a wide range of students, bringing multiple perspectives to our research program, and creating a supportive and welcoming culture that is critical to student success.
+Awareness of the need for diversity and inclusion is especially critical in computer science, a discipline with a long track record of underrepresenting women and minorities.

 Diversity initiatives at Johns Hopkins University and the Whiting School of Engineering:

 The Vivien Thomas Scholars Initiative is dedicated to nurturing, mentoring, and connecting the exceptional diverse talent that exists at historically black colleges and universities and other minority serving institutions to STEM graduate education and future leadership in STEM careers.